 Table of Contents

 1. Introduction: Enacting Comic Book Geographies Part 1: Assembling Comics for Creative Interventions in Urban Space 2.
 Comics as Assemblages: Building Urban Stories in the Public Sphere 3.
 Doing Urban Comics: Ethnographic Strolling Across ‘Peripheral’ Neighbourhoods Part 2: Moving Comics from Representation to Practice 4.
 Graphic Mobilities: Mobile Practices, Bodies, and Landscapes of Movement in Comics 5.
 Doing Comics on the Move: An Autoethnographic Account of Geographic Fieldwork

-Giada Peterle is a cultural geographer, Lecturer in Literary Geography at the University of Padua, Italy, and cartoonist.
-She works on ‘narrative geographies’ experimenting with mobile methods, creative mapping, and art-based practices.
-Her works on literary geographies, comic book cartographies, graphic geography, and carto-fiction are published in Social & Cultural Geography and Cultural Geographies.
+Giada Peterle is a cultural geographer, lecturer in literary geography at the University of Padua, Italy, and cartoonist.
+She works on ‘narrative geographies’, experimenting with mobile methods, creative mapping, and art-based practices.
+Her work on literary geographies, comic book cartographies, graphic geography, and carto-fiction is published in international journals like Social & Cultural Geography and Cultural Geographies.